Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/10_agg_merge/_index.en.md

 </div>

+Both of the dataframes still have the same columns.
+Even if rows are repeated, they can still stack vertically.

 #### Join Horizontally using `cbind`

 If you would like to combine two dataframes horizontally, so that you add more columns on to a dataframe, you can use `cbind` or *column bind*.
 The `cbind` function takes an arbitrary number of dataframes as it's arguments.